nim-works/gitnim/doc/manual.rst

   proc printf(formatstr: cstring) {.header: "<stdio.h>", importc: "printf", varargs.}

-Note that this pragma has been abused in the past to also work in the js backend for js objects and functions. : Other backends do provide the same feature under the same name.
+Note that this pragma has been abused in the past to also work in the js backand for js objects and functions. : Other backends do provide the same feature under the same name.
 Also, when the target language is not set to C, other pragmas are available: